bikify/article-management-system/README.md

 # articleManagmentSystem

-Run file in DATBASE FOLDER
+Run managment.sql file in DATBASE FOLDER

 in phpmyadmin in sql query box